ArcanaFramework/frametree/docs/source/index.rst

 The key elements of FrameTree's data model are:

 * :ref:`Stores` - encapsulations of tree-based file storage systems
-* :ref:`FrameTrees` - set of comparable data points to be jointly analysed
+* :ref:`FrameSets` - mapping of datasets (or subsets thereof) onto a set of data frames
-* :ref:`Columns` - abstract tables that can be drawn from datasets
+* :ref:`Columns` - cross-section of equivalent data types across a dataset (e.g. all T1-weighted scans across all imaging sessions)
-* :ref:`Pipelines` - application of workflows and tasks to the
+* :ref:`Pipelines` - applied workflows and tasks on the data

 .. toctree::